MicrosoftDocs/patterns-practices/patterns-practices/index.md

     -   [Expression Blend 4](http://www.microsoft.com/expression/products/blend_overview.aspx)
     -   [Windows Phone Developer Tools SDK](http://go.microsoft.com/fwlink/?linkid=185968) (for development with the Windows Phone 7)

+> [!NOTE]
-**Note:** If you want to download the Prism 4.0 – November 2010 release to use with .NET Framework 4.0, Visual Studio 2010, Silverlight 4.0, and Windows Phone 7, go [here for the Prism 4.0 Download](http://www.microsoft.com/en-us/download/details.aspx?displaylang=en&id=4922).
+> If you want to download the Prism 4.0 – November 2010 release to use with .NET Framework 4.0, Visual Studio 2010, Silverlight 4.0, and Windows Phone 7, go [here for the Prism 4.0 Download](http://www.microsoft.com/en-us/download/details.aspx?displaylang=en&id=4922).
 The documentation did not change between Prism 4.0 – November 2010 and Prism 4.1 – February 2012.

+> [!NOTE]
-**Note:** Although the Silverlight Tools for Visual Studio 2010 are not required, it is recommended that all WPF and Silverlight developers download and use the latest version of the Silverlight Tools for Visual Studio 2010.
+> Although the Silverlight Tools for Visual Studio 2010 are not required, it is recommended that all WPF and Silverlight developers download and use the latest version of the Silverlight Tools for Visual Studio 2010.
 The WPF and Silverlight Designer for Visual Studio is updated together with the Silverlight developer runtime and SDK.
 These updates come in the form of new features and bug fixes.

 If you are authoring WPF and Silverlight projects that share code, you may want to read [Sharing Code Between WPF and Silverlight,](http://msdn.microsoft.com/library/ff921109(pandp.40).aspx) and install the [Project Linker 2.2](http://visualstudiogallery.msdn.microsoft.com/en-us/5e730577-d11c-4f2e-8e2b-cbb87f76c044) tool.